The Way Up to Heaven: Plot summary

-Mr and Mrs Foster are a wealthy married couple living in New York.
-Mrs Foster has recently begun to suspect her husband of purposely exacerbating her pathological fear of missing a train or plane.
-She is continuously badgered by her husband, Eugene, who seems to makes a habit of waiting until the last minute to leave the house.
+Mr and Mrs Foster are a wealthy married couple living in a six-storey house in New York.
+Mrs Foster has recently begun to suspect her husband of purposely exacerbating her pathological fear of tardiness.
+She is continuously badgered by her husband, Eugene, who seems to make a habit of waiting until the last minute to leave the house.

-After weeks of persuading her husband to let her go, Mrs Foster is preparing for a six-week trip to Paris, where their daughter and three grandchildren (whom they have not yet met) reside.
-After letting his wife wait anxiously for some time, Mr Foster finally gets into the car with her.
-As they are driven to the airport, Mrs Foster finds that despite being behind schedule, her flight is temporarily postponed until the next day due to a thick fog.
+After months of persuading her husband to let her go, Mrs Foster is preparing for a six-week trip to Paris by herself, where their daughter and three grandchildren (whom they have not yet met) reside.
+After letting his wife wait anxiously for some time, Mr Foster finally gets into the car to see her off.
+On their way, he tells her how he has dismissed the household servants for the duration of her vacation (against his wife's advice) while he will stay at his club.
+When they arrive at the airport, Mrs Foster finds that despite being behind schedule, her flight is temporarily postponed until the next day due to a thick fog.
 Mrs Foster decides to get a room near the airport for the night, but her husband insists that she come home.

 The next day while attempting to leave for the airport without her husband, things finally come to a head.
-After the usual rounds of teasing his wife's delicate psyche, and demanding that he be driven to his club (which is in the opposite direction of the airport and therefore complicating the journey even more), Mr Foster tries to foil his wife for the last time by claiming he has mistakenly left a present for their daughter in the house.
+After the usual rounds of teasing his wife's delicate psyche, he demands that he be driven to his club (which is in the opposite direction of the airport and therefore complicating the journey even more).
+Mr Foster tries to foil his wife for the last time by claiming he has mistakenly left a present for their daughter in the house.
 Mr Foster insists on looking for the gift himself and goes back inside.
 While her husband pretends to search their home, Mrs Foster finds the present down the side of one of the car seats and can't help but notice "it was wedged down firm and deep, as though with the help of a pushing hand".
 Mrs Foster rushes to retrieve her husband as quickly as possible, but hears a series of unspecified noises from inside their home and has a sudden change of heart.
 To the surprise of the driver, Mrs Foster returns immediately to the car and demands to be driven to the airport at once, stating that her husband will understand and will get a cab to the club instead.

 Mrs Foster enjoys her time in Paris, at last meeting and getting to know her grandchildren, and writing to her husband weekly.
+When the trip comes to a close, Mrs Foster suggests that she will soon return to Paris permanently to be near her grandchildren.